shisheng-1/msgraph-sdk-android/docs/additional_data.md

 ## Examples

 ### Querying undeclared properties
-Using the above example, we'll query our example vehicle entity for the undeclared `licensePlate` property:
+Using the above example, we'll query our vehicle entity for the undeclared `licensePlate` property:

 ```java
 // Load a Vehicle